CASOS-IDeaS-CMU/SegSub/README.md

 ### Reproduction of Results
 Based on these datasets, we can finetune and evaluate the robustness of VLMs to counterfactual samples and knowledge conflicts.
 GPU hour estimates for the training and evaluation sets are given (based on runtime with 2x NVIDIA RTX A6000).

-For setting up and running finetuning using KOALA data and [SWIFT](https://github.com/modelscope/ms-swift), see our [finetuning scripts](vlm_finetuning/README.md) (16 GPU hours per model per epoch).
+For setting up and running finetuning using SegSub data and [SWIFT](https://github.com/modelscope/ms-swift), see our [finetuning scripts](vlm_finetuning/README.md) (16 GPU hours per model per epoch).

-For setting up and running evaluation on the KOALA evaluation set (or any other dataset generated using the framework), see our [evaluation scripts](vlm_evaluation/README.md) (6 GPU hours per model).
+For setting up and running evaluation on the SegSub evaluation set (or any other dataset generated using the framework), see our [evaluation scripts](vlm_evaluation/README.md) (6 GPU hours per model).

 Finally, run the [R scripts](figures/) to plot the results as shown in the paper.
 <!-- ### Environment Setup